-Assessment Results 2016-2017: Fall 2016 enrollment data indicates that 4310 students were enrolled at the end of late registration with 4515 remaining enrolled at the end of the 6th week.
-Spring 2017 showed 3997 students enrolled at the end of late registration, with 4063 enrolled at the end of six weeks.
-Retention continues to be a major push, with late registration enrollment dates extended to accommodate student who had difficulty completing the admission process.
+• Assessment Results 2017-2018: Fall 2017 enrollment data indicates that 4409 students were enrolled at the end of late registration with 4932 remaining enrolled at the end of the 6th week.
+Spring 2018 showed 4130 students enrolled at the end of late registration, with 4251 enrolled at the end of six weeks.
+Additional late start classes were added which resulted in students having the opportunity to register late and achieve degree in a more timely manner.